microsoft/onnxruntime/docs/install/index.md

 ## Install on web and mobile

-The installation instructions in this section use pre-built packages that include support for selected operators and ONNX opset versions based on the requirements of popular models.
-Your model must only use the [opsets and operators](../reference/operators/mobile_package_op_type_support_1.9.md) supported by the pre-built package.
+Unless stated otherwise, the installation instructions in this section refer to pre-built packages that include support for selected operators and ONNX opset versions based on the requirements of popular models.
+These packages may be referred to as "mobile packages".
+If you use mobile packages, your model must only use the supported [opsets and operators](../reference/operators/mobile_package_op_type_support_1.9.md).

+Another type of pre-built package has full support for all ONNX opsets and operators, at the cost of larger binary size.
+These packages are referred to as "full packages".

+If the pre-built mobile package is too large, you can create a [custom build](../build/custom.md).

-If the pre-built package is too large, or does not include the operators in your model/s, you can create a [custom build](../build/custom.md).
+If the pre-built mobile package does not include the operators in your model/s, you can either use the full package if available, or create a custom build.

 ### JavaScript Installs